 A View of Sir Robert Geffrye's almshouses, 1805

-The Geffrye began as a museum which aimed to inspire and educate those in the East End furniture trade.
-By the late 1930s, as the industry moved away, the focus turned to children and family audiences.
-The museum's education services were developed under the initiative of Molly Harrison, who is credited for her pioneering work in expanding the potential of museums as centres for learning and education.
+The Geffrye Museum opened in 1914.
+By the mid-1930s, as the furniture industry moved away from Shoreditch, the focus turned to children and family audiences and the collections were organised into period rooms to provide a unique resource for learning about the history of domestic life.
+The museum's learning services were developed under the initiative of Molly Harrison, who is credited for her pioneering work in expanding the potential of museums as centres for learning and education.

-Over the years it evolved, attracting wider audiences with collections of paintings, furniture and decorative arts presented in the context of period living rooms, known in the past as 'parlours' and later as 'drawing rooms'.
-Since the Geffrye became an independent charitable trust in 1991, all the period rooms have been refurbished, a twentieth-century wing added and an almshouse restored and furnished to show the living conditions of pensioners in the 18th and 19th centuries.
+Over the years, the museum evolved, attracting wider audiences with collection of paintings, furniture and decorated arts presented in the context of living rooms.
+Since the Geffrye became an independent charitable trust in 1991, all of the period rooms have been refurbished, a twentieth-century wing added, herb and period gardens created and one of the almshouses restored to show the living conditions of former residents in the 18th and 19th centuries.

 You can explore our period rooms here, find out more about the almshouses and search objects in our collections here.